Compiling and Installing Snowmix.

 $ sudo make install

-From Snowmix version 0.5.0 and newer, Snowmix is intended to be installed and has been tested as such.
+From Snowmix version 0.5.0 and onwards, Snowmix is intended to be installed and has been tested as such.

 Testing and running Snowmix: